 To avoid mating-induced perturbations of RNA regulation within the germline, we used Cas9-mediated genome editing to introduce mutations into animals that express SDG-1::mCherry in an otherwise wild-type background.
-Use of this approach to mutate a control gene with no known roles in RNA regulation within the germline resulted in similar levels of SDG-1::mCherry fluorescence in multiple isolates of animals with and without the mutation (Figure S9B).
-In contrast, mutating sid-1 using Cas9-mediated genome editing caused a range of expression levels in different isolates when compared with sid-1(+) animals (Figure 5E, 6 isolates lower, 2 isolates comparable, and 1 isolate higher), which differs from the persistent increase in sdg-1 mRNA observed upon SID-1 loss in otherwise wild-type animals (Figure 4).
-One explanation for these observations is that the ~16-fold overexpression of $sdg-1::mCherry\Delta pi$ mRNA perturbs RNA-mediated epigenetic regulation, potentially indicative of a role for the SDG-1 protein in such regulation.
-Mutating sid-3 also lowered the levels of SDG-1::mCherry in one isolate, but caused no detectable change in another (Figure 5F).
-While both isolates with loss of RDE-1 showed lower levels of SDG-1::mCherry, both isolates with loss of the germ granule component DEPS-1 showed higher levels of SDG-1::mCherry.
-Thus, loss of SID-3, SID-1 or RDE-1 can cause a reduction in the expression of SDG-1::mCherry, but loss of RME-2, MUT-16, or DEPS-1 increases the expression of SDG-1::mCherry.
-The opposing effects of SID-1 loss and of RME-2 loss on SDG-1::mCherry expression suggests that factors other than dsRNA imported through RME-2 (e.g., lipids, proteins, etc.) contribute to changes in the levels of SDG-1::mCherry expression.
-Similarly, increases in the absence of MUT-16 and DEPS-1 suggest that germ granules contribute to changes in the levels of SDG-1::mCherry expression.
-Once the levels of SDG-1::mCherry were reduced upon loss of SID-1, downregulation persisted across generations even after restoration of wild-type SID-1 (Figure 5G), just as the upregulation of untagged sdg-1 mRNA also persisted (Figure 4).
-Despite >100 generations of such persistent silencing, the expression of SDG-1::mCherry could be restored by mutating deps-1 (Figure 5G), implicating small RNA-based regulation and germ granules in the maintenance of new epigenetic states established upon loss of SID-1.
+Use of this approach to mutate a control gene with no known roles in RNA regulation within the germline resulted in similar levels of SDG-1::mCherry fluorescence in multiple isolates of animals with and without the mutation (Extended Data Fig. 9b).
+In contrast, mutating sid-1 using Cas9-mediated genome editing caused a range of expression levels in different isolates when compared with sid-1(+) animals (Fig. 6e - 6 isolates lower, 2 isolates comparable, and 1 isolate higher), which differs from the increase in sdg-1 mRNA observed upon SID-1 loss in the single isolate examined earlier (Fig. 5).
+One explanation for these observations is that in the absence of SID-1, the levels of SDG-1 vary in different isolates because the sdg-1 gene becomes prone to heritable epigenetic changes, resulting in either high or low expression states being stabilized in different isolates.
+Alternatively, it is possible that the $\sim$ 16-fold overexpression of sdg-1::mCherry $\Delta pi$ mRNA perturbs RNA-mediated epigenetic regulation, potentially indicative of a role for the SDG-1 protein in such regulation.
+Mutating sid-3 also lowered the levels of SDG-1::mCherry in one isolate, but caused no detectable change in another (Fig. 6f).
+While both isolates with loss of RDE-1 showed lower levels of SDG-1::mCherry, both isolates with loss of the germ granule component DEPS-1 showed higher levels of SDG-1::mCherry (Fig. 6f).
+These experiments also reveal that in most isolates of animals expected to have reduced levels of intracellular dsRNA (sid-3(-), sid-1(-)) or reduced processing of intracellular dsRNA (rde-1(-)), SDG-1::mCherry fluorescence is reduced.
+In contrast, isolates lacking DEPS-1 showed increased expression of SDG-1::mCherry.

+Collectively, the observations on SDG-1 expression using mutants suggest that the uptake and processing of intracellular dsRNA (mediated by SID-1, SID-2, SID-3, SID-5, RDE-1, and

+ERI-1) and the function of germ granules (mediated by MUT-16 and DEPS-1) are both necessary to maintain intermediate levels of SDG-1 expression across generations.
+Once the levels of SDG-1::mCherry were reduced upon loss of SID-1, downregulation persisted across generations even after restoration of wild-type SID-1 (Fig. 6g), just as the upregulation of untagged sdg-1 mRNA also persisted (Fig. 5).
+Despite >100 generations of such persistent silencing, the expression of SDG-1::mCherry could be restored by mutating deps-1 (Fig. 6g), implicating small RNA-based regulation and germ granules in the maintenance of new epigenetic states established upon loss of SID-1.